social-media-ethics-automation/book/docs/discord/_sources/ch12_virality/05_ethics_of_copying.md

 ```

 The meme above is composed of many pieces copied from elsewhere, and modified and put together.
 Here are the pieces we could identify:
-  - A painting: [SACRED HEART OF JESUS by Dona Gelsinger](https://www.glowdecor.com/products/sacred-heart-of-jesus-canvas-wall-art) (which itself is copying its form from centuries of paintings of the [sacred heart](https://en.wikipedia.org/wiki/Sacred_Heart))
+  - A painting: [SACRED HEART OF JESUS by Dona Gelsinger](https://www.glowdecor.com/products/sacred-heart-of-jesus-canvas-wall-art) {cite:p}`decorSacredHeartJesus` (which itself is copying its form from centuries of paintings of the [sacred heart](https://en.wikipedia.org/wiki/Sacred_Heart) {cite:p}`SacredHeart2023`)
-  - The background was switched out to make a yellow disk [halo](https://en.wikipedia.org/wiki/Halo_(religious_iconography)) behind the head of Jesus
+  - The background was switched out to make a yellow disk [halo](https://en.wikipedia.org/wiki/Halo_(religious_iconography) {cite:p}`HaloReligiousIconography2023`) behind the head of Jesus
-  - Jesus' face is replaced with Keanu Reeves' bearded face (perhaps from the [spongebob movie](https://youtu.be/CJJYewh4Nco?t=57))
+  - Jesus' face is replaced with Keanu Reeves' bearded face (perhaps from the [spongebob movie](https://youtu.be/CJJYewh4Nco?t=57) {cite:p}`SpongeBobMovieSponge`)
-  - A laughing [emoticon](https://en.wikipedia.org/wiki/List_of_emoticons#Western) is placed in Jesus' hand.
+  - A laughing [emoticon](https://en.wikipedia.org/wiki/List_of_emoticons#Western) {cite:p}`ListEmoticons2023` is placed in Jesus' hand.
   - A watermark from @AllMemes appears on Jesus' shoulder.
   - The text about stealing memes is added at the top

-Communities based on this type of remixing have existed outside the Internet before showing up in internet-based social media platforms, such as [sampling in hip-hop music](https://en.wikipedia.org/wiki/Sampling_(music)#Hip_hop) in the 1980s.
+Communities based on this type of remixing have existed outside the Internet before showing up in internet-based social media platforms, such as [sampling in hip-hop music](https://en.wikipedia.org/wiki/Sampling_(music)#Hip_hop) {cite:p}`SamplingMusic2023` in the 1980s.

-In an anthropological introduction to YouTube (from 2008), [Michael Wesch observes this phenomenon]( https://www.youtube.com/watch?v=TPAO-lZ4_hU):
+In an anthropological introduction to YouTube (from 2008), [Michael Wesch observes this phenomenon](https://www.youtube.com/watch?v=TPAO-lZ4_hU) {cite:p}`michaelweschAnthropologicalIntroductionYouTube2008`:
 > And this is something really quite profound that's happening.
 Where we can remix this culture that's being thrown at us, where we can take it, re-appropriate it and throw it back. [...]
 Most of what we do is actually illegal, any remixing is basically illegal.
 And I could talk more about the- the parameters of that, we have fair use laws that should protect it but the simple fact of ripping a DVD is actually illegal which makes virtually everything we do illegal.

 ## Cultural appropriation
-The online community activity of copying and remixing can be a means of __[cultural appropriation](https://en.wikipedia.org/wiki/Cultural_appropriation)__, which is when one cultural group adopts something from another culture in an unfair or disrespectful way (as opposed to a fair, respectful __[cultural exchange](https://www.youtube.com/watch?v=wQ45VpBB0rQ)__).
-For example, [many phrases from Black American culture have been appropriated by white Americans](https://www.buzzfeednews.com/article/sydneethompson/aave-language-appropriation) and had their meanings changed or altered (like "woke", "cancel", "shade", "sip/spill the tea", etc.).
+The online community activity of copying and remixing can be a means of __[cultural appropriation](https://en.wikipedia.org/wiki/Cultural_appropriation) {cite:p}`CulturalAppropriation2023`__, which is when one cultural group adopts something from another culture in an unfair or disrespectful way (as opposed to a fair, respectful __[cultural exchange](https://www.youtube.com/watch?v=wQ45VpBB0rQ) {cite:p}`t1jCulturalAppropriationRevisited2019`__).
+For example, [many phrases from Black American culture have been appropriated by white Americans](https://www.buzzfeednews.com/article/sydneethompson/aave-language-appropriation) {cite:p}`thompsonMuchModernSlang2021` and had their meanings changed or altered (like "woke", "cancel", "shade", "sip/spill the tea", etc.).

 Additionally, white Americans often use images and gifs of Black people reacting and expressing emotions.
-This modern practice with gifs [has been compared](https://www.teenvogue.com/story/digital-blackface-reaction-gifs) to the earlier (and racist) art forms of [blackface](https://en.wikipedia.org/wiki/Blackface), where white actors would paint their faces black and then act in exaggerated unintelligent ways.
+This modern practice with gifs [has been compared](https://www.teenvogue.com/story/digital-blackface-reaction-gifs) {cite:p}`nastWeNeedTalk2017` to the earlier (and racist) art forms of [blackface](https://en.wikipedia.org/wiki/Blackface) {cite:p}`Blackface2023`, where white actors would paint their faces black and then act in exaggerated unintelligent ways.

 ## Citation and giving credit